-- Consult with and seek approval from the Office of General Counsel for any organizations or individuals that offer to sponsor activities in conjunction with the Songwriting Challenge. - Act as liaison between the Cooperator and other National Endowment for the Arts staff (e.g., Office of Public Affairs, Office of General Counsel) involved in the project.
+• Serve as liaison between the Cooperator and any other National Endowment for the Arts staff (e.g., Office of Public Affairs, Office of General Counsel) who might be involved in this project.

 Estimated Schedule

 The schedule below is a preliminary, tentative schedule only.
 The National Endowment for the Arts will work with the Cooperator to identify dates related to specific project activities before the Cooperative Agreement is finalized.